arut-ji/individual-project/dissertation-draft/methodology.md

 ## Kubernetes Specific Smells

-After porting the existing smells found in the existing studies, the smells scoped to only Kubernetes are put in concern.
-By searching through what documented on the best practices about writing Kubernetes manifests, a specific set of patterns can be found, those are:

 Next, this section attempts to define a set of smells scoped to Kubernetes to answer the research question 2.
 By searching through guidelines and best practices documented about writing Kubernetes manifests, There are numerous aspects found.
-They are then selected to be described in code smells.
+However, due to the time constraint, there only 4 of them extracted as code smells.

+The first conern selected is that resources relating to container specification should provide a readiness probe.
+To elaborate, the purpose of readiness probe is to supply a communiation channel between the container being created, and kubelet — the cluster activity controller, to tell if the container is ready for receving traffic.
 Smells

 - Missing Readiness Probes,